Aadniz/pineapple-passive-packet-scanner/README.md

 ## Getting started
 You can run it with `passive wlan0mon`
-It supports multiple network interfaces at the same time, but you will have to run them separately
+It supports multiple network interfaces at the same time, but you cannot run them in the same terminal

 ## Known issues
 - The script will max out the CPU.
 This is because aircrack-ng is running *In the background*.
 There is a workaround for this using tmux (https://unix.stackexchange.com/a/359903/305898), but hasn't been able to install it.
 If anyone knows a fix for this, I would be happy to try them out